Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Golden Gophers have yet to cover the spread this year when underdogs by 7 points or more.

-- When Minnesota scores more than 15.8 points, it is 6-3 against the spread and 7-2 overall.
+- Minnesota is 6-3 against the spread and 7-2 overall when the team puts up more than 15.8 points.

-- When Minnesota picks up over 237.7 yards, the team is 6-5 against the spread and 7-4 overall.
+- Minnesota is 6-5 against the spread and 7-4 overall when the team amasses over 237.7 yards.

-- The Golden Gophers have turned the ball over 10 times, 11 fewer times than the Badgers have forced turnovers (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.